 According to HelloSafe.ca, the top three most stolen cars in Ontario are the 2018 Lexus RX, the 2019 Honda CR-V and the 2019 Honda Civic.
 In addition to their high-end price tag, most of the cars on their list are targets because of their push-button ignition systems.
 If you own a high-end car, your vehicle will likely be a target.
 However, so are less expensive yet reliable vehicles, like Honda CR-Vs and Civics.
 This data is based on car thefts claims made by car insurance companies.
 With the emerging popularity of SUVs (sport utility vehicles), it’s not surprising to find SUVs at the top of list for most stolen cars in Canada for 2021.

-Here are the top ten stolen vehicles:
+Here are the top ten stolen vehicles (to date):

 Car theft costs everyone